Albert0i/MoreOnQueryingChinese/README.md

   end
 end

--- Search completed
 return matched
 ```

-The lua script is virtually doing a full table scan in RDBMS terminology behind the scenes, and this works much better than before.
-The principal issue is that it is not scalable!
-It's ok with thousands of records but not ten billions, for example.
-There must be better ways I assure...
+The protagonist here in lua script is [ZINTER](https://redis.io/docs/latest/commands/zinter/) which is used to calculate sentences containing tokens to be searched for.
+It virtually does a index search in RDBMS terminology behind the scenes, then a subsequent scan is done to get rid of false-positive.

+For sake of simplicity, this script returns everything in a `HASH` with `HGETALL`, and thus further use of `filterProperties` is required to wipe off unnecessary things.

+For the best performance, [ZINTER](https://redis.io/docs/latest/commands/zinter/) should be started from the lowest to highest cardinality.

+> O(N*K)+O(M*log(M)) worst case with N being the smallest input sorted set, K being the number of input sorted sets and M being the number of elements in the resulting sorted set.

 #### VII.
 Retrospection